natebragg/ratl/README.md

     apt-get install haskell-stack

-Ratl also depends on an LP library, Coin-Or Clp:
+Ratl also depends on Bankroll, a wrapper for the LP library Coin-Or Clp, which can be installed with:

     apt-get install coinor-clp coinor-libclp-dev